clarklindeveloper/notes/angular - ultimateangular - advanced.md

 	}
 }
 ```

 ---

 ## custom form components

-* import into the module the component
+- import into the module the component
-* add it to the declarations array
+- add it to the declarations array
-* set up the properties on the class and add increment/decrement methods to mimic the 'input'
+- set up the properties on the class and add increment/decrement methods to mimic the 'input'
-* now you can use stock-counter.component in stock-selector.component
+- now you can use stock-counter.component in stock-selector.component
-* note it binds the data to the class properties with `[prop]` rather than assigning with string like in the html 'input' sytnax
+- note it binds the data to the class properties with `[prop]` rather than assigning with string like in the html 'input' sytnax
-* disable or enable button by binding to disabled property  `[disabled]="value===max"`
+- disable or enable button by binding to disabled property `[disabled]="value===max"`

 ## control value accessor

-*
+- control value accessor allows us to use our own component and talk directly to our reactive form (whereas it usually uses the input element)
+- stock-counter.component `import {ControlValueAccessor, NG_VALUE_ACCESSOR} from '@angular/forms';`
+- register CounterComponent, and extend NG_VALUE_ACCESSOR to allow us to use our own component to talk to the form groups
+- angular uses NG_VALUE_ACCESSOR to go into the input and allows us to update the values
+- so we tell angular we have a component that want to do something similar,
+- create a object that we will pass into our component as a provider `const COUNTER_CONTROL_ACCESSOR = {provide: NG_VALUE_ACCESSOR, useExisting: forwardRef(()=> StockCounterComponent)};`
+- 'useExisting' tells Angular which component we will use to control the read and write access to our form control
+- we need to use a forwardRef which we need to `import { forwardRef } from '@angular/core'`
+- we return from a forwardRef our component, StockCounterComponent
+- forwardRef it allows us to hoist the class/wait for the StockCounterComponent to become available, meaning giving us access to the class.
+- add prop `multi: true` means we are extending NG_VALUE_ACCESSOR with our own StockCounterComponent
+- in stockCounterCompnent, add `providers: [COUNTER_CONTROL_ACCESSOR],`
+- the StockCounterComponent needs to implements ControlValueAccessor which needs us to implement the following functions:

+- writeValue(value){ this.value = value || 0 } , we are writing the value of the formcontrol into our own custom component
+- we create 2 property functions `private onTouch:Function;`
+  `private onModelChange: Function;` we assign these properties to the functions that angular reactive forms are exposing
+- we call onModelChange when our counter changes, this happens in the increment() and decrement()

+  registerOnChange(fn){
+  	this.onModelChange = fn;
+  }

+- onTouch notifies formControl that the component has been interacted with/ it has been touched
+  this registers ng-touched, ng-pristine, ng-valid and when component is touched ng-valid ng-touched, ng-dirty
+  this ties in with validation

+  registerOnTouched(fn){
+  	this.onTouch = fn;
+  }

 <!-- stock-inventory.module.ts -->

 ```ts
 import { StockCounterComponent } from './components/stock-counter/stock-counter.component';